Visualize Colors

 Figure 25: Bar chart of an ordinal variable.

-Of course, use the fill parameter to indicate a sequential palette with other hues than the default blue (for the existing color theme, explained later).
+Of course, use the fill parameter to indicate a sequential palette with hues other than the default blue (for the existing color theme, explained later).

 CVD Viridis Palette